 Central cord syndrome (syringomyelia):

-Weakness in upper extremities greater than in lower extremities; You may have bladder dysfunction and varying degrees of sensory loss in or below the injury.
+Weakness in upper extremities greater than lower extremities; You may have bladder dysfunction and varying degrees of sensory loss in or below the injury.

 Penetrating trauma (many non-penetrating injuries show partial asymmetric syndromes).